wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    PROTIP: Business analysts also coordinate <a target="_blank" href="https://wilsonmar.github.io/chaos-engineering/">Chaos Engineering efforts</a> to ensure that recovery efforts are quick and effective.

+   That includes coding <a target="_blank" href="https://wilsonmar.github.io/kql">KQL (Kusto Query Language)</a> within <a href="#RTA"><strong>Synapse Real Time Analytics</strong></a> to create (star schema) databases for analytics.
+The product is an evolution of Synapse Data Explorer, but also introduces the "Eventstreams" feature that's very similar to Azure Stream Analytics no-code editor.

    Data Analysts collaborate with Security on using Microsft Purview.

 * <strong>Data Engineers</strong> create databases (platforms):